ParsaJafaripour/MeetingScribe/README.md

 Drag a recording onto the drop zone (m4a, mp3, wav, aac, flac, mp4, mov and most other formats — video files work, it uses the audio track), pick a model, and hit Transcribe.
 Keep the terminal window open while it runs.

 **Speaker labels** are on by default.
-If you know how many people were in the meeting, set the speaker count — it's noticeably more accurate than auto-detect.
+If you know how many people were in the meeting, set the speaker count, it's noticeably more accurate than auto-detect.
 Labels are "Speaker 1/2/3" in order of first appearance; find-and-replace with real names afterwards.
 Diarization works best with decent audio and distinct voices; heavy crosstalk or one laptop mic across a big conference room will blur it.

 **Models:** small is the sweet spot for meetings; large-v3-turbo is noticeably better on crosstalk and jargon if you don't mind ~1.6 GB and slower runs; base for quick rough drafts.